thehui87/Learning-Godot/tutorial_3d.md

 ### 3D Content

-Unlike 2D, where loading image content and drawing it is straightforward, 3D is a little more difficult.
-The content usually needs to be created with special 3D tool (usually referred to as DCCs) and exported to an exchange format in order to be imported in Godot (3D formats are not as standardized as images).
+Unlike 2D, where loading image content and drawing is straightforward, 3D is a little more difficult.
+The content needs to be created with special 3D tool (usually referred to as DCCs) and exported to an exchange file format in order to be imported in Godot (3D formats are not as standardized as images).

 #### DCC-Created Models

 There are two pipelines to import 3D models in Godot.
 The first and most common one is through the [3D Scene](import_3d) importer, which allows to import entire scenes (just as they look in the DCC), including animation, skeletal rigs, blend shapes, etc.

 The second pipeline is through the [3D Object](import_meshes) importer.
-This second method allows the import of simple .OBJ files as mesh resources, which can be then put inside a [MeshInstance](class_meshinstance) node for display.
+This second method allows importing simple .OBJ files as mesh resources, which can be then put inside a [MeshInstance](class_meshinstance) node for display.

 #### Generated Geometry

-It is possible to create your own geometry by using the [Mesh](class_mesh) resource directly, simply create your arrays and use the [Mesh.add_surface](class_mesh#add_surface) function.
+It is possible to create custom geometry by using the [Mesh](class_mesh) resource directly, simply create your arrays and use the [Mesh.add_surface](class_mesh#add_surface) function.
 A helper class is also available, [SurfaceTool](class_surfacetool), which provides a more straightforward API and helpers for indexing, generating normals, tangents, etc.

-In any case, this method is meant for generating static geometry (models that will not be updated often), as creating arrays and submitting them has a significant performance cost.
+In any case, this method is meant for generating static geometry (models that will not be updated often), as creating vertex arrays and submitting them to the 3D API has a significant performance cost.

 #### Immediate Geometry